SiliconLabs/platform_applications/platform_segmentLCD_timer/README.md

 5. When compare match happens, the Segment LCD will blink with the current value
 6. Press Button 0 or 1 to exit compare mode when compare match happens

-## How It Works

 The segment LCD needs to be configured to display numerical values correctly on the selected board.
 This is taken care of by the LCD driver library.
 The LETIMER is configured to interrupt every 1 Hz and update the segment LCD accordingly.
 The GPIOs for the push buttons are configured as inputs and will interrupt once pressed to perform specific operations.

-## .sls Projects Used

-* platform_timer_segmentLCD_fg23.sls
-* platform_timer_segmentLCD_pg23.sls
-* platform_timer_segmentLCD_pg28.sls

-## How to Port to Another Part

-Right click on the project and select "Properties" and navigate to "C/C++ Build" then "Board/Part/SDK".
-Select the new board or part to target and apply the changes.
-There may be some dependencies that need to be resolved when changing the target architecture.
-This project can only work out of the box on the boards listed in the Hardware Required section of this readme.